 Keep focused on managing difficulties and change.
 The better you are at doing this, the quicker you will be able to adapt to changing conditions and circumstances when they arise.
-Also keep in mind that difficulties and change bring with them opportunities for growth and progress.
+Also, keep in mind that difficulties and change bring with them opportunities for growth and progress.
 Keep an eye out for these, because one man’s difficulty is another man’s greatest opportunity.

 Set Clear Targets and Objectives

-Managing difficulties and change stems from your ability to set clear yet flexible targets and objectives.
+Managing difficulties and change stem from your ability to set clear yet flexible targets and objectives.
 The more clarity you have about what you want, the greater your capacity to adapt to changing conditions and circumstances that may arise as you make progress along your journey.